Minecraft Java's Controversial Feature: 1.19.10

 This feature, however, has actually already been in the Bedrock Edition of the game for over 2 years now and received some backlash from the community.
 Mojang and Microsoft decided to implement it anyway.

 Why the In-Game Reporting System?

 According to the Entertainment Software Rating Board or ESRB, Minecraft is an age 10+ rating game.
 Other raters, such as PEGI and USK, rate Minecraft as ages 7+ and 6+ respectively.
-This means that Minecraft has very young players joining in servers as well and interacting with teenagers and adult players alike.
-These interactions can lead to the young players to learn inappropriate behaviors through those older players, and often can even get scammed or bullied by them.
+This means that Minecraft has very young people joining in servers as well and interacting with teenagers and adult players alike.
+These interactions can lead to the young people to learn inappropriate behaviors through those older players, and often can even get scammed or bullied by them.
 There are even servers with a pure toxic base, such as anarchy servers.
-Minecraft, however, wants their games to be safe and welcoming to all players from all walks of life, and to achieve that, they’ve implemented this feature to further help the community on catching players that dares to break those and their License Agreement.
+Minecraft, however, wants their games to be safe and welcoming to all players from all walks of life, and to achieve that, they've implemented this feature to further help the community on catching players that dares to break those and their License Agreement.

 How to Report Players

 The reporting feature can be accessed via the Social Interaction Screen on the Pause Menu or pressing P, its default keybind for Java Edition and Windows 10/11 Edition.